twr14152/Go_Network_Scripts/README.md

 ```
 The 6th Script uses standard input to put the commands into the script to issue commands on the remote device.
 The benefit of doing this is you do not need to overwrite a cmds_file to make changes.
-You simply create a new file with what ever commands you want(naming it what ever you want) and pipe the output to the script.
+You simply create a new file with what ever commands you want and input it into the go script using the format below.
-How to use script: cat cmd_file.txt | go run ssh_use_stdin.go
+How to use script: go run ssh_use_stdin.go < cmd_file.txt
 ```
 - ssh_client/ssh_use_stdin.go
 - ssh_client/cmd_file.txt